A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Discussion

-\cite{2019ApJ...878...21T} studied the vertical action as a function of Galactic radius and age for a sample of about 20,000 red clump stars from the APOGEE DR14 spectroscopic survey, for which \Gaia\ DR2 proper motions are available.
-Distances were computed from bayesian estimation and neural network computations were used to derive ages with a training sample coming from \Kepler\ asteroseismic parameters.
-They fit a simple model to describe the evolution of the vertical action with age and \Rgal\ and conclude that it is possible to explain this evolution with only the scattering due to giant molecular clouds at \Rgal$<$10 kpc, while outward they estimate an initial vertical action at birth which grows fast with \Rgal, due to lower density and smaller vertical force which allows the disc to flare quite significantly.
-It is not easy to compare quantitatively our new model with theirs.
-However qualitatively our model does present a significant flare for the thin disc components, but not for the thick disc.
+\cite{2019ApJ...878...21T} studied the vertical action as a function of Galactic radius and age for a sample of about 20\,000 red clump stars from the APOGEE DR14 spectroscopic survey, for which \Gaia\ DR2 proper motions are available.
+Distances were computed from Bayesian estimation and neural network computations were used to derive ages with a training sample coming from \Kepler\ asteroseismic parameters. \cite{2019ApJ...878...21T} fit a simple model to describe the evolution of the vertical action with age and \Rgal\ and conclude that it is possible to explain this evolution with only the scattering due to giant molecular clouds at \Rgal$<$10 kpc, while outward they estimate an initial vertical action at birth which grows fast with \Rgal, due to lower density and smaller vertical force.
+This allows the disc to flare quite significantly in the outer Galaxy.
+It is not easy to quantitatively compare our new model with theirs.
+However, qualitatively, our model does present a significant flare for the thin-disc components, but not for the thick-disc ones.